anarkiwi/sid-wizard/README.md

 A little change in behaviour (for now, this shall change): after stopping playback in modes 1 or 2, the mode is set back to 0.

+In NMI SYNC playback also the keyboard works, you can mute/solo channels

 MODE 2: NMI sync:

  - when choosing this mode, immediately waits for MIDI start message